wileyyugioh/Osu-Touchpad/README.md

 ##The cursor goes off the screen!

-Just run startAutoYPos as seen above and save the settings.
+Just run startAutoYPos as seen above in Fixing Configs and save the settings.
 It should automatically fix the problem for you.

 ##Something totally different and strange!